Why Letting Go is Hard and How to Let Go

 Thought adjustment

 Learn to view life as an unfolding of possibilities.
 Nothing is really lost, because every path not taken means you are merely taking another path.
 You have infinite futures ahead of you, and all of them are equally good.
-In fact, ‘good’ and ‘bad’ are merely your personal judgments of each possibility, whereas as far as life is concerned, these are merely alternate realities that are all open to you.
+In fact, ‘good’ and ‘bad’ are merely your personal judgments of each possibility.
+As far as life is concerned, these are merely alternate realities that are all open to you.

 C. Letting go of your ego

-Gaining control over our ego instead of being controlled by it is probably one of the wisest things we could do for ourselves.
+Gaining control over our ego instead of being controlled by it is one of the best things we could do.
 Accepting that we have an ego, that it will always be lurking within us, and coming to peace with it – all this is the work of a lifetime.

 Thought adjustment